ServiceNowDevProgram/code-snippets/Business Rules/Shakeel Code Snippet/readme.md

-this is documentation for the BR
+This is a test BR for test pull request hacktoberfest 2022.